CS8803: Security, Privacy, & Democracy

 Distressing Content Policy: Students are encouraged to preview papers for upcoming classes.
 Many of the topics covered in this class revolve around limits to free speech, cases where there are likely to be incidents of harm and violence.
 If a student has used all their drops and finds an upcoming assignment distressing, they can contact the course staff at least 24 hours before the assignment deadline.
 Such requests will be handled on a case-by-case basis, usually with an alternative assignment or readings.

-Every week, a team of two will be assigned 20 minutes to present relevant research and policy developments that have come out since the assigned papers were published.
-Students presenting are exempt from that class’s Paper Summaries and Discussion Questions.
+Every week, students will be assigned 20 minutes to present relevant research and policy developments that have come out since the assigned papers were published.
+Students presenting are exempt from that class’s Paper Summaries.